Day One

 0127 Curtiss Hall

-Iowa State sorority and fraternity leaders and staff will talk about the benefits of sorority and fraternity membership by sharing stories of academic and civic engagement, friendship, leadership, and social justice.
+Leaders and staff from Iowa State’s sororities and fraternities will talk about the benefits of sorority and fraternity membership by sharing stories of academic and civic engagement, friendship, leadership, and social justice.
 The session will cover why students choose to join, how to join each of our four councils, and what the experience will be like after joining.

 140 Simon Estes Music Hall